cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ## What is serverless computing?

 Serverless computing refers to the concept of building and running applications that do not require server management.
-It describes a finer-grained deployment model where applications, bundled as one or more functions, are uploaded to a platform and then executed, scaled, and billed in response to the exact demand needed at the moment.
+It describes a finer-grained deployment model where applications, bundled as one or more functions, are uploaded to a platform, and then executed, scaled, and billed in response to the exact demand needed at the moment.

 Serverless computing does not mean that we no longer use servers to host and run code; nor does it mean that operations engineers are no longer required.
 Rather, it refers to the idea that consumers of serverless computing no longer need to spend time and resources on server provisioning, maintenance, updates, scaling, and capacity planning.
-Instead, all of these tasks and capabilities are handled by a serverless platform and are completely abstracted away from the developers and IT/operations teams.
+Instead, all these tasks and capabilities are handled by a serverless platform and are completely abstracted away from the developers and IT/operations teams.
 As a result, developers focus on writing their applications’ business logic.
-Operations engineers are able to elevate their focus to more business critical tasks.
+Operations engineers can elevate their focus to more business-critical tasks.

 There are two primary serverless personas: